 It is estimated that there are currently over 90,000 unaccompanied refugee children living in Europe, many of whom have suffered appalling abuse (May’17).
-Since the capping of the ‘Dubs’ scheme earlier this year at 480 places the hope of finding a legal route to safety for most of these children has now gone.
+Since the capping of the ‘Dubs’ scheme in 2017 at 480 places the hope of finding a legal route to safety for most of these children has now gone.

 When did it close and Why?